digital-botanical-gardens-initiative/dendron-dbgi/vault/root.md

 ### Liquid nitrogen extraction

-The acidified aqueous methanol with 75% methanol and 0.1% formic acid seems to be the most efficient solvent for extraction of a large range of compounds (De Vos et al., 2007).
+The acidified aqueous methanol with 75% methanol and 0.1% formic acid seems to be the most efficient solvent for extraction of a large range of compounds, especially for secondary metabolites.
+The plant is directly frozen by liquid nitrogen, some solvant is added to obrain a rotio solvent/sample of 3 and the solution is sonicated 15 minutes.
+The column used for the liquid chromatography is a C<sub>18<sub> (De Vos et al., 2007).

 And we have this work which is of interest [[biblio.fosteropenscienceframework2017-zotero]]
 ### Dryed plants extraction